Make these Cinnamon Roll Waffles if you’re looking for something really decadent and delicious to make for a special weekend breakfast!

 CREAM CHEESE TOPPING:

-1. Prepare waffles: In a medium bowl, whisk together flour, sugar, baking powder, baking soda and salt.
+- In a medium bowl, whisk together the flour, sugar, baking powder, baking soda and salt.
 Make a well in the center of the mixture; set aside.

-2. In a separate bowl, whisk together eggs, buttermilk, oil and vanilla.
+- In a separate bowl, whisk together the eggs, buttermilk, oil and vanilla.
 Pour into the bowl with the dry ingredients.
 Stir just until moistened; batter will be slightly lumpy.

-3. Preheat a waffle iron and spray with nonstick spray.
-Pour batter into waffle iron grid and close the lid.
-Bake until waffles are completely done- follow your waffle iron's instructions.
-Use a fork to remove finished waffles.
-Repeat with remaining batter.
-Keep waffles warm until ready to serve (a 200 degree oven is perfect).
+- Preheat a waffle iron and spray with nonstick spray.
+Pour the batter into the waffle iron grid and close the lid.
+Bake until the waffles are completely done- follow your waffle iron's instructions.
+Use a fork to remove the finished waffles.
+Repeat with the remaining batter.
+Keep the waffles warm until ready to serve (a 200 degree oven is perfect).

-4. Prepare cinnamon topping: In a medium bowl, mix butter, brown sugar and cinnamon.
+- In a medium bowl, combine the butter, brown sugar and cinnamon.
 Scoop the filling into a small zip baggie and set aside.

-5. Prepare cream cheese topping: In a medium, microwave-safe bowl- heat butter and cream cheese for 30 to 60 seconds; just until melted.
-Stir together until smooth; whisk in powdered sugar and vanilla extract.
+- In a medium, microwave-safe bowl- heat the butter and cream cheese for 30 to 60 seconds; just until melted.
+Stir together until smooth; whisk in the powdered sugar and vanilla extract.

-6. When ready to serve, place waffle on plate, drizzle cinnamon topping, then drizzle cream cheese topping.
+- When ready to serve, place a waffle on a plate, drizzle cinnamon topping, then drizzle cream cheese topping.
 Use as much or as little as you'd like.
 Serve immediately.